WavebreakMediaMicro - Fotolia

 As you evaluate how to implement AI initiatives, it is important to consider that much of the data driving AI is actually siloed in a legacy infrastructure and is not necessarily in the right format or easily accessible.
 There is a massive amount of unstructured data to be processed, and, in many cases, that data has grown beyond a company's infrastructure.

 Dealing with much larger data sets requires more difficult computation and algorithms.
 In fact, the majority of your time could be spent cleaning data, de-identifying it for security purposes and getting it to a point where it can be used to gather insights.
-It can also be a challenge to give engineers and data scientists access to that data in the first place.
+It can also be a challenge to give engineers and data scientists access to that data in the place.

 Looking ahead, AI is going to drive innovation and competitive differentiation for years to come.
 Choosing the appropriate infrastructure for your organization will take a combination of knowing what tools you have to make your data processable, managing the computation and generating the inferences from the appropriate models.